AQUATIC HABITAT RESTORATION

 Scope: IRM was hired by the McKenzie Watershed Council to complete a riparian release spray on the McKenzie River Oxbow within an area of recently planted native trees.
 An IRM restoration crew, consisting of six licensed herbicide applicators, treated several species of noxious weeds including knapweed and reed canary grass, which were overtopping the new plantings.
 The site is an old oxbow of the McKenzie River that changed its course in 2010.

-Eugene, OR
+Location: Eugene, OR

-In 2012, IRM completed treatment of false brome under the MFWWC false brome eradication contract.
+Scope: In 2012, IRM completed treatment of false brome under the MFWWC false brome eradication contract.
 This project consisted of using ArcPad GIS to navigate in the field and locate & map existing populations of false brome.
 Populations were then treated with herbicide to prevent further infestation.